-Following from our previous look at resume writing, we now look at how to format a resume.
+Following our previous look at resume writing, we now look at how to format a resume.

 Kurt Vonnegut once described technical writers as "trained to reveal almost nothing about themselves in their writing.
 This makes them freaks in the world of writers, since almost all of the other ink-stained wretches in that world reveal a lot about themselves to the reader."